Sargeanthost/pig_game/README.md

 # pig_game
 1945 game called pig
-TODO, add win check so that the game ends.
+If you encounter a bug, open an issue with the steps to recreate it.